web3-authn/tatchi/sdk/src/react/components/theme/README.md

 - Radius: `tokens.borderRadius.<key>` → `--<prefix>-border-radius-<key>`
 - Shadows: `tokens.shadows.<key>` → `--<prefix>-shadows-<key>`

-The mapping is applied inline by `ThemeScope` on the boundary element.
+The mapping is applied inline by the `Theme` boundary element.

 ## Naming Convention

 - Token keys are lowerCamelCase (e.g., `colorBackground`, `textSecondary`).
 - CSS variables are prefixed with `--w3a` by default.
-Change via `ThemeProvider`'s `prefix` prop to avoid collisions when embedding.
+Change via `Theme`'s `prefix` prop to avoid collisions when embedding.

 Examples in CSS: